cdktf/cdktf-provider-google/docs/computeGlobalForwardingRule.python.md

 - *Type:* str

-Specifies how individual `filterLabel` matches within the list of `filterLabel`s contribute towards the overall `metadataFilter` match.
+Specifies how individual filterLabel matches within the list of filterLabels contribute towards the overall metadataFilter match.

-Supported values are:

-MATCH_ANY: At least one of the `filterLabels` must have a matching label in the provided metadata.
+MATCH_ANY - At least one of the filterLabels must have a matching label in the provided metadata.
-MATCH_ALL: All `filterLabels` must have matching labels in the provided metadata.
-Possible values: NOT_SET, MATCH_ALL, MATCH_ANY
+MATCH_ALL - All filterLabels must have matching labels in the provided metadata.
+Possible values: ["MATCH_ANY", "MATCH_ALL"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/resources/compute_global_forwarding_rule#filter_match_criteria ComputeGlobalForwardingRule#filter_match_criteria}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/compute_global_forwarding_rule#filter_match_criteria ComputeGlobalForwardingRule#filter_match_criteria}

 ---